-The Cambridge MPhil in Finance is the oldest masters degree in finance available at the University of Cambridge.
-Now in its 28th year, it offers the rare opportunity to be associated with up to three world-class faculties at a university that has more Nobel Prize winners than any other institution worldwide.
-It is jointly taught by staff of:
+Now in its 31st year, it’s the oldest masters degree in finance available at the University of Cambridge.
+You’ll get the chance to study with three world-class faculties at a university which has produced more Nobel Prize winners than anywhere else.

-Continuation to the PhD is regulated through a PhD admissions process during the MPhil year, which includes an interview, and is subject to the student's performance on the MPhil programme and the availability of an appropriate supervisor.
+For those continuing to the PhD, admissions are handled during your MPhil year.
+This is subject to your performance on the programme and the availability of a suitable supervisor.